theskylighter/automatic-captive-portal-login-v2/README.md

 # Captive-Portal-Auto-Login

-A small Python script to automatically log in to the captive portal for MNIT Jaipur's internet service.
+A simple Python script to automatically log in to the captive portal for MNIT Jaipur's internet service using HTTP requests and network monitoring.

-**NOTE:** Works on Windows only for now.
+**NOTE :** `.bat` files are windows specific.
+For linux/mac users, you can use crontab to schedule the script to run at a specific time.

 ## Pre-Requisites:
-- Python 3.x installed on your machine
+- Python 3.x installed on your machine.
-- Selenium library for Python (Install using: `pip install selenium`)
+- Python package: `requests` (Install using: `pip install requests`)
-- Microsoft Edge web browser (Currently, the script is configured for Edge, but it can be modified for other browsers)

-*(Optional)* Modify the script for your preferred web browser (use ChatGPT for help if needed)

-## Usage:
+## Setup Instructions:

 1. Clone the repository to your local machine.
-2. Open `login.py` in a text editor and Replace the `"id"` and `"password"` placeholders with your actual campus network login credentials.
+2. Open `login.py` in a text editor and replace the placeholder credentials with your actual campus network login details.
+For example:
     ```python
-    id = 2023UAB1234
+    USERNAME = "your_username"
-    password = 12345678
+    PASSWORD = "your_password"
     ```
 3. Open `autologin.bat` in a text editor.
-4. Replace `"pathto/python.exe"` with the path to your Python interpreter.
+4. Replace `"pathTo\python.exe"` with the full path to your Python interpreter.
 Example:
     ```
     "C:/Users/YourUsername/AppData/Local/Programs/Python/Python39/python.exe"
     ```
+    or just write
+    ```python3```

-5. Replace `"pathto/login.py"` with the path to `login.py` on your system.
-Example:
+5. Replace `"pathTo\login.py"` with the full path to the `login.py` script on your system.
+For example:
     ```
-    "D:/codes/GIT Clones/Captive-Portal-Auto-Login/login.py"
+    "D:/codes/captive-LOGIN/automatic-captive-portal-login-v2/login.py"
     ```
-6. Save and close the files.
+6. Save the files.

-Note: To find the path to your Python executable, run the following command in your Command Prompt or PowerShell:
-    ```
-    where python
-    ```
+## How It Works:

+- The script continuously monitors your network connectivity by pinging Google's DNS server (8.8.8.8).
+- When the network is detected as down, it sends a POST request to the captive portal login URL with your provided credentials.
+- If the login is successful, the script exits; otherwise, it retries after a short delay.

+**MAC/Linux Note:**
+The current network check in `login.py` uses the Windows-specific ping flag `-n`.
+If you wish to run this script on macOS or Linux, update the `is_network_down()` function to use the `-c` flag instead of `-n`.

 ### Enjoy!
 Now, whenever you need to log in, just double-click `autologin.bat` or rely on Task Scheduler for automated login.